 This one’s a bit out of left field, but there’s been some pioneering work done on using air compressors to store excess energy generated by wind turbines.
 If you’re planning on converting to wind farming, a compressed air system could provide a more even power distribution during periods of flat wind.
 You can read more about these systems here.

-Whether it's providing essential services to your agricultural practices, or making easy jobs that little bit easier, the air compressor is among the essential tools for any self sustaining farm.
+Whether it's providing essential services to your agricultural practices, or making easy jobs that little bit easier, industrial compressors are among the essential tools for any self sustaining farm.